lpsinger/userguide/analysis/parameter_estimation.rst

 source) given the observed gravitational-wave signal.

-There are different parameter estimation methods for modeled (CBC) and unmodeled (Burst) events.
+There are different parameter estimation methods for modeled (CBC) and unmodeled (:term:`burst`) events.
 However, in both cases there is a rapid analysis that estimates only the sky localization, and is ready in seconds, and a refined analysis that explores a larger parameter space and completes up to hours or a day later.

 Modeled Events
 --------------